jswny/devbox/Readme.md

 - Use XDG for ASDF (should be `$XDG_DATA_HOME/asdf`)
 - Fix duplicate `.zcompdump*` files (one in `$ZDOTDIR` and one in `$XDG_CACHE_HOME/zsh`)
 - Fix `.zcompdump*` files missing `$SHORT_HOST` in their file names
-- Install Elixir-LS for use with NeoVim LS plugin
 - Install Elixir and Erlang from source so that Elixir-LS can jump to source
 - Support Phoenix Development (probably requires configuring ports with Docker)
 - Look into [coc.nvim](https://github.com/neoclide/coc.nvim) to replace LanguageClient-NeoVim (potentially)